 Communication skills are at the heart of everything we do each day, whether at home, at work, or at play.
 Active listening encompasses the best of communication, including listening to what others are saying, processing the information, and responding to it in order to clarify and elicit more information.
-This course will help participants develop and practice their active listening skills.
+Active listening is an important conflict resolution technique that can help to diffuse a situation, improve mutual understanding of the issue, and seek a solution to the problem.

 - Use body language to reflect a positive listening attitude